orendain/schema-registry-setup/README.md

 # Schema Registry Setup

-This installs and configures Schema Registry onto the latest HDF/HDP Sandbox.
+This installs and configures Schema Registry in your HDF/HDP Sandbox.
 It also installs a Schema Registry NiFi nar for NiFi integration.

 Run the following in the sandbox:
 ```